If you are looking for Music Marketing Tips to increase your income dig in

 In this part, we’re going to focus on 3 types of Sustainable Strategies – Pre-Sale, Ongoing, or Crowdfunding.

-Experiences are the foundational element for each and they will take long-term planning, and they are incredible ways to connect with fans in world 1.0.
+Experiences are the foundational element for each.
+They may take some long-term planning but they are incredible ways to connect with fans.
 I suggest you can choose whichever resonates with you.
+Don’t be afraid to try a few out and see what sticks!

-Come up with some unique ideas for fan experiences and merchandise, and then come up with your strategy on how to implement.
+First step: come up with some unique ideas for fan experiences and merchandise.
+Second, come up with your strategy on how to implement them.

 Pre-Sale